 PLACES TO GO, PEOPLE TO SEE, THINGS TO DO

-there is plenty to see and do around castle harbour and in the Town of st. George with the dive shop as your base. enjoy the Harbour's crystal clear water by kayak, paddleboard or boat, where you can experience corals and fish in abundance right on the shore line. use the handy reef life app to identify the creatures of the ocean.
+there is plenty to see and do around castle harbour and in the Town of st. George with the dive shop as your base. enjoy the Harbour's crystal clear water by kayak, paddleboard or sailboat, where you can experience corals and fish in abundance right on the shore line. use the handy reef life app to identify the creatures of the ocean.
 Alternatively, motor into the olde towne for lunch and a stroll.

 TOWN OF ST. GEORGE